andreariba/space3D/README.md

 # Space 3D

-Visualization of stars in javascript with Three.js library.
+Visualization of stars in javascript with Three.js library, check it here https://andreariba.github.io/space3D/.

 Stars data from the HYG at The Astronomy Nexus https://www.astronexus.com/hyg.
 The spectral star color are adapted from Harre and Heller (2021).